magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 }
 ```

 - Click the **Run** button on the **Widget Editor Toolbar** in order to see the result in **Widget preview** section.

 ![image](/images/user-guide/contribution/widgets/external-js-widget-sample.png)

-In this example, the external JS library API was used that becomes available after injecting the corresponding URL in **Resources** section.
+In this example, the external JS library API was used, which becomes available after injecting the corresponding URL in **Resources** section.
-The value displayed was obtained from [subscription](#subscription-object) **data** property for the first dataKey.
+The displayed value was obtained from [subscription](#subscription-object) **data** property for the first dataKey.

 #### Time-Series Example

 In this example, **Time-Series** line chart widget will be created using external [Chart.js](https://www.chartjs.org/) library.

 In the **Widgets Bundle** view, click the big “+” button at the bottom-right part of the screen, then click the “Create new widget type” button.
-Click the **Time-Series** button on the **Select widget type** popup.
+Click the **Time-Series** button on the **Select widget type** pop-up.
 The **Widget Editor** will be opened, pre-populated with the content of default **Time-Series** template widget.

 - Open **Resources** tab and click "Add" then insert the following link:

 ```
 https://cdnjs.cloudflare.com/ajax/libs/Chart.js/2.9.3/Chart.min.js
 ```

 - Clear content of the CSS tab of "Resources" section.
 - Put the following HTML code inside the HTML tab of "Resources" section:

 ```html
   {% raw  %}<canvas id="myChart"></canvas>{% endraw %}
 ```

 - Put the following JavaScript code inside the "JavaScript" section:

 ```javascript
 var myChart;